The most common source of elevated magnetic

 tell you to disconnect required grounds from the water pipe in the building (dangerous!).
 Still

-others say it cannot be fixed, and suggest suing the local electric or water utility (waste of money).
+others say it cannot be fixed, and suggest that you give up on the problem.

 This is not a mysterious issue.
 It is understandable, explainable, quantifiable,